KrnLsh/RedFetcher/README.md

 ## Features

 * **No API Key Required:** Bypasses Reddit's developer API restrictions by leveraging public `.json` endpoints, meaning it works immediately out of the box.
-* **Smart Query Generation:** Automatically strips conversational fluff words (like "review", "thoughts", "opinion") and utilizes Boolean search logic (`OR`) to cast a wider net and capture highly relevant threads that a standard search would miss.
+* **Auto-Variation Search Engine:** Automatically maximizes your results by generating multiple search queries from your input.
+It strips fluff words, converts numerical values (e.g., `5000` to `5k`), removes prepositions, and runs sequential searches in the background to cast the widest net possible.
+* **Built-in Deduplication:** Even when utilizing multiple search variations, the script tracks unique Post IDs to ensure you never get duplicate threads in your final text file.
 * **Recursive Comment Extraction:** Does not just grab top-level comments.
 It recursively digs through the entire conversation tree, properly indenting nested replies so AI models can understand the context of the conversation.
-* **Dynamic Console Output:** Features a clean, single-line updating terminal UI that tracks scraping progress without cluttering the console.
+* **Two-Phase Extraction & Dynamic UI:** Silently gathers unique posts in the background first, then utilizes a clean, single-line updating terminal UI that tracks the actual comment scraping progress without cluttering your console.
 * **Customizable Search Parameters:** Allows users to define the target subreddit, search topic, post extraction limit, and preferred sorting method (Relevance, Top, New, Hot, or Comment Count).
 * **HTML Sanitization:** Automatically translates HTML artifacts (like `&gt;`) back into standard text and filters out deleted or removed comments.